louis-langholtz/PlayRho/INSTALL.md

 - Set the Testbed or HelloWorld as your startup project.
 - Press F5 or Ctrl-F5 to run.

-For Unix platforms, say the following on a terminal: (Replace $PLAYRHOPATH with the directory where this file is located.)
+For Unix platforms, say the following on a terminal (replacing `$PLAYRHOPATH` with the directory where this file is located):

     cd $PLAYRHOPATH/Build
     cmake -DPLAYRHO_INSTALL=ON -DPLAYRHO_BUILD_SHARED=ON ..
     make
     make install

-You might want to add -DCMAKE_INSTALL_PREFIX=/opt/PlayRho or similar to the cmake call to change the installation location. make install might need sudo.
+You might want to add `-DCMAKE_INSTALL_PREFIX=/opt/PlayRho` or similar to the cmake call to change the installation location. make install might need sudo.